wohaoshuai/stable-diffusion-tutorial/README.md

 Draw Things App - Support most devices/ Controlnet etc./Run locally https://drawthings.ai

+Diffuser - by Hugging Face based on CoreML / iPhone verison is not yet on App Store

 [Download models]
 You need a model file (trained by others) to run it locally.
 There're multiple places you can go to download pulic models or share your own in the future.